What is persistent debt?

 Persistent debt is where, over 18 months, you're paying more in interest, fees and charges than you're paying off the amount you've borrowed with your credit card.
 This is an expensive way to borrow money.
 And it will usually take you longer to repay the money you owe.

 Zoe's credit card balance is £3,000 and her interest rate is 17.9%.
-Her minimum payment this month is £71.45, with only £30 of it actually reducing her balance, and the remaining £41.45 covering the interest.
-This means she's paying more in interest and charges than repaying her balance.
+Her minimum payment this month is £71.45, with only £30 of it actually reducing her balance.
+The remaining £41.45 covers the interest.

 How we'll contact you about persistent debt